openziti/helm-charts/charts/ziti-router/README.md

   mode: proxy
 ```

-Alternatively, you may override the port specified in the `proxy.v1` config to bind specific Ziti services to specific ports (TCP only) on the default proxy service.
+Alternatively, you may override the port specified in the `proxy.v1` config to bind specific Ziti services to specific ports on the default proxy service.
 This provisions a ClusterIP load balancer with address: `<release>-proxy-default.<namespace>.svc`.

 ```yaml
 tunnel: